wptrainingteam/content-editor-overview/README.md

 ![Clear Formatting button](/images/content-editor-clear-formatting-button.png)

-You may need to remove formatting that you've added, and sometimes you may need to remove formatting when copying and pasting content from other sources.
+You may need to remove formatting that you previously added, and sometimes you may need to remove formatting when copying and pasting content from other sources.

 ### Paste as text